 It can be deployed as a web application and benefit from the features of an application server.

-These two agents were multi-threaded Java programs that support load balancing and distribute over the information system.
+These two agents were multi-threaded Java programs that support load balancing and distribution over the information system.
 It holds the execution schedule that is defined in ODI and is known as an external scheduler.
 It can invoke from the java API or web service interface.

 Users can have read access to the repository, production operations, and perform topology configuration by a web-based UI known as ODI Console.
 The web application can be deployed in the Java EE application server like Oracle WebLogic.